-- Will the food come from a reputable supplier with a good food rating? - How will it be delivered to your venue?
-It may need to be kept hot or cold, so work out a way to manage this. - Does your venue allow food to be brought in? - Are you ordering a high risk food?
+- Ensure that the food is coming from a reputable supplier with an A food rating. - You should think about how the food is transported to campus and whether it requires specific temperature maintenance, either hot or cold, and make plans accordingly. - Does your venue allow food to be brought in? - Are you ordering a high risk food?
 Some takeaway food, like sushi with raw fish, carries a risk if not consumed relatively quickly.
 Make sure you know how to deal with potentially hazardous food here. - Manage the time between purchase and consumption, so there's little time for food to sit around. - How will you dispose of the rubbish?
 Pre-plan how you will dispose of waste in an environmentally-friendly manner.